o0101/futzz/README.md

 But this FTS will be able to hold around 10 million documents.
 And the FTS component will be much larger than the archive itself (~8 terrabytes)

 Yeah, this scales.

+## Good results

+The algorithm gives good results.
+The first result is often highly relevant and the best answer to the query, more than half the time.
+And when it's not the best result and other relevant results are in the top results.